EB-5 Investor Program Offers Hope to H1-B Tech Layoffs

-In recent years, the tech industry has experienced a series of layoffs, and H-1B visa workers have been hit especially hard.
-The EB-5 Immigrant Investor Program can offer a solution to foreign nationals who want to remain in the United States.
+In recent years, the tech industry has experienced a series of layoffs, and H-1B Visa workers have been hit especially hard.
+The EB-5 Immigrant Investor Program can offer investor visas to foreign nationals who want to remain in the United States.

 The Challenges Faced by H-1B Workers